 The plan has been developed to be flexible reflecting the uncertainty around the delivery of HS2, which will only be confirmed once a HS2 Hybrid Bill becomes law, currently estimated as 2015.
 However, given central government support for the project, there is a reasonable probability that the project will go ahead.
-The EAP has been prepared with supporting technical information from HS2 on the emerging HS2 station design, as included in the HS2 Hybrid Bill and Environmental Statement (November 2013) and the previous HS2 station design (baseline, January 2013) and similar emerging level deck scheme which redesign both the existing and new HS2 stations as one large new station with lowered tracks and platforms.
-As mentioned previously, the HS2 station design in the 2013 HS2 Hybrid Bill does not meet the EAP objectives as readily as a comprehensive level deck station design.
-The EAP seeks to refine and shape any station design to better meet EAP objectives.
+The EAP has been prepared with supporting technical information from HS2 on the emerging HS2 station design, as included in the HS2 Hybrid Bill and Environmental Statement and Design Refinement Consultation (May November 2013) and the previous HS2 station design (baseline, January 2013) and similar emerging level deck scheme (2014) which redesigned both the existing and new HS2 stations as one large new station with lowered tracks and platforms in January 2013.
+As mentioned previously, the new HS2 station design in the 2013 HS2 Hybrid Bill does not meet the EAP objectives as readily as previous HS2 a comprehensive level deck station designs.
+The EAP seeks to refine and shape the new any station design to better meet EAP objectives.

-If a comprehensive level deck type scheme is reverted to (which would be preferred) or if the HS2 project does not go ahead at all, the plan provides principles and objectives that should be applied to any form of station redevelopment at Euston.
+If the previous a comprehensive level deck type scheme is reverted to (which would be preferred) or if the HS2 project does not go ahead at all, the plan provides principles and objectives that should be applied to any form of station redevelopment at Euston.